Colinaheron/cs340/README.md

 # cs340
-repo for the cs340 class on client server development at SNHU Grazioso Salvare Dashboard README
+repo for the cs340 class on client server development at SNHU, Grazioso Salvare Dashboard,
-Description
+Description-
 This project aims to create a dashboard for Grazioso Salvare to manage and visualize their data.
 The dashboard provides functionality to filter and display animal data, visualize data through interactive charts, and display geolocation data of animals.

-Required Functionality
+Required Functionality-
 The required functionality of the project includes:

 Displaying a dashboard with interactive components such as data tables, dropdowns, and charts.